Aulus belongs in drafts that can hold the first body

 The first four minutes are still about discipline.
 The rework gave him a better way in, not permission to donate the lane for free.

-The first real spike is War Axe plus Brute Force Breastplate, usually in the 7 to 9 minute window.
+The first real spike is War Axe plus Brute Force Breastplate, usually in the 7 to 9 minute window if the jungle path is clean or the EXP lane has not been forced into bad recalls.

 War Axe matters because Aulus is already trying to stay in contact long enough to stack, weave, and keep swinging.
 The item rewards that exact shape of fight.
 Once it is fully working, the duel stops being a short trade and starts becoming a clock the enemy has to beat.
 Brute Force Breastplate is the partner because it fixes the second problem after damage: staying attached.
-The added bulk, movement, and shorter control punishment make the first successful entry survive long enough to become the second and third hit.
+The added bulk, movement, and control-duration reduction at full stacks make the first successful entry survive long enough to become the second and third hit.

 The next bridge item depends on the lobby.
-Rose Gold Meteor is the clean snowball follow-up when you need shielded stickiness and mixed defense from the Dragon Scale interaction.
+Rose Gold Meteor is the clean snowball follow-up when you need a shielded chase window and hybrid defense from Dragon Scale.
 Queen's Wings is the better answer when the enemy burst window is real and you expect to dip low before the fight turns.
 Malefic Roar is the honest purchase into armor stackers.
-But the first transformation always starts at War Axe plus Brute Force.
+But the first transformation starts at War Axe plus Brute Force.
 That is the point where Aulus stops auditioning for the fight and starts controlling it.

 If you reach that spike before the second Turtle, start calling for fights around corridors and choke points.
 Cleaving Axe gets much better when the enemy's retreat path has edges.

 The common wrong reflex is to press S1 from max range and ult the first body you can touch.
-That is how Aulus gets peeled, kited, or thrown back into his own team before the fight even starts.
+That is how Aulus gets peeled, kited, or thrown back into his own team before the fight begins.

 The correct reflex is to enter from the shoulder of the fight, not the front door.